nanikjava/articles/content/post/golang.md

 Multi-Threading
 ---------------

+* Following are some questions to answer to Have to understand how channel works.
+Things that need to understand
+    * How do we call goroutine inside a function ?
+    * What the code flow looks like when there is a goroutine ?
+    * How does the **for(..) range** loops works with channels ?
+    * How to use the **select{ case : }** operator with channels ?
+    *
 * Send the channel that your function want to receive the data from
 {{< highlight go >}}
     func First(query string,  c chan Result, replicas ...Search){